Aljwharah1/RoadRank-Absher-hackathon/README.md

 - Provide personalized recommendations to improve driving safety
 - Motivate drivers to maintain safe driving habits through gamification

-**RoadRank** was built to address this challenge by leveraging machine learning to predict accident probability and provide actionable insights for safer driving.
+**Road Rank** was built to address this challenge by leveraging machine learning to predict accident probability and provide actionable insights for safer driving.

 ---

 ## 💡 Solution

-**RoadRank** uses machine learning to analyze driving behavior and predict accident probability, providing drivers with a personalized Safe Driving Index (HDI).
+**Road Rank** uses machine learning to analyze driving behavior and predict accident probability, providing drivers with a personalized Safe Driving Index (HDI).

 **How it works:**
 1. **Data Collection:** Gathers driving behavior data from the last 30 days.